Ben Fuller (producer)

-Sir Benjamin John Fuller (20 March 1875 – 10 March 1952) was an English-born New Zealand and Australian theatrical entrepreneur, serving as a producer and manager, he best known for establishing the franchise of theatre company's that bears his name.
-He came from a show business family his father was singer John Fuller and his brother John Fuller Jnr. was also a theatre entrepreneur.
+Sir Benjamin John Fuller (20 March 1875 – 10 March 1952) was an English-born New Zealand and Australian theatrical entrepreneur, serving as a producer and manager, best known for establishing the franchise of theatre companies that bears his name.

+He came from a show business family: his father was the singer John Fuller and his brother John Fuller Jnr was also a theatre entrepreneur.
 He was the grandfather of Australian actress, arts patron and philanthropist Lynn Rainbow.
+His son Ben financed the film Captain Thunderbolt.

 Biography

-Benjamin John Fuller was born on 20 March 1875 in Shoreditch, London to compositor turned tenor John Fuller (senior) and Harriett, née Jones.
+Benjamin John Fuller was born on 20 March 1875 in Shoreditch, London, to John Fuller, snr, and Harriett Fuller, née Jones.
+Ben's father, a tenor, gave up his day job as a compositor when he was invited to join the songwriter Harry Hunter's Mohawk Minstrels in October 1881.

 Early career

-Fuller became interested in stage, when from December 1884 to February 1885, aged just 10, he appeared in a juvenile production of the Gilbert and Sullivan opera The Pirates of Penzance at the Savoy Theatre; two years later he was a member of Montague Robey's Midget Minstrels and later joined Warwick Gray's Juvenile Opera Company.
-Ben's father, John Fuller Snr., a tenor, gave up his day job as a compositor when he was invited to join the songwriter Harry Hunter's Mohawk Minstrels in October 1881.
+Fuller became interested in stage when, from December 1884 to February 1885, aged just 10, he appeared in a juvenile production of the Gilbert and Sullivan opera The Pirates of Penzance at the Savoy Theatre.
+Two years later he was a member of Montague Robey's Midget Minstrels and later joined Warwick Gray's Juvenile Opera Company.